-I am a freshman at Barnard and I also happen to be anorexic.
-I have been to Health Services and I am going to be attending the eating disorders group at Columbia.
+I am a freshman in college and I also happen to be anorexic.
+I have been to the medical services on campus and I am going to be attending the eating disorders group at my university.
 I also have been seeing an individual therapist for three years, but my weight is pretty bad right now.
 The doctor who has been keeping tabs on me says that I am very close to my “critical weight.”
 My therapist and I have discussed hospitalization ad-nauseam, but he's really not in favor of it, saying that hardly anything can be accomplished in a one month stay (which is basically all insurance companies allow for nowadays).
 He also said that the whole system is like a “revolving door” because people typically go back to their “old” behaviors one to two days after their discharge.
 However, I feel like the hospital might be the best place for me right now.
 My parents also are kind-of against the hospital.
 I really don't know what to do because my gut feelings so contradict my parents and partially my therapist.
 Also, what is the relapse rate of anorexics after they are released from the hospital?
 Is there any info on that?

 Your questions about various forms of treatment are good ones.
 Most studies put the recovery rate for outpatient treatment (what you are currently receiving) at about 60 to 70%.
 Studies indicate that the vast majority of hospitalized patients respond favorably to treatment.
 However, (and this is what your therapist may be referring to), there are high relapse rates following hospitalization (30 to 50%) so what happens after hospitalization is crucial to maintaining the benefits.
 Relapse rates for outpatient treatment aren’t available because it’s often so unsuccessful in the first place, that it’s too tricky to accurately measure relapse rates.
 The fact that the data is skewed in this way may make hospitalization look less effective than it is.
 If your gut is telling you that it’s time for hospitalization, keep fighting for it.
 Tell your parents and therapist that you think it is best for you right now.
 They need to understand that you have a potentially life threatening condition.
 It is not your fault.
 It’s not a character flaw.
 You deserve treatment.